 * It’s hard enough finding something to watch on your 500-channel cable lineup.
 How are you supposed to navigate the infinitely larger world of Internet videos?
 9×9.tv is one of the companies working on that—they’ve got a new way of organizing YouTube videos that draws on the broadcast TV tradition of “dayparting,” or presenting different types of content at different times of day.

-* Xperience is the home for my new weekly column, VOX: The Voice of Xperience.
+* Xperience is also the home for my new weekly column, VOX: The Voice of Xperience.
 So far I’ve covered questions like whether you really need a to-do list, how a company called Dropcam is helping homeowners get comfortable with the idea of full-time video surveillance in their homes, and which apps every cook and food lover should have on their smartphone or tablet.
 Check back for new VOX columns every Friday.

 * More and more learning today is going on outside the classroom.
 But while massively online open courses, or MOOCs, have been getting a lot of attention lately, there’s one company, Lynda.com, that’s been working to perfect the art of the online training video since 1995.
 On March 28 we published a big feature about Lynda.com and its huge library of courses.

 Lynda.com is based in Carpinteria, CA, near Santa Barbara.
 That’s outside Xconomy’s network of local bureaus, which brings up an important point about Xperience: we’re going where the stories lead us.
-Xconomy will continue to bring a fierce hyperlocal focus to our coverage of top innovation hubs—and in fact, we’ve got more news coming on that front that very soon.
+Xconomy will continue to bring a fierce hyperlocal focus to our coverage of top innovation hubs—and in fact, we’ve got more news coming on that front very soon.
 But here at Xperience, we’ll write about the most intriguing new technologies for consumers, wherever they’re being invented.
-(Feel free to send your story ideas to me at email@example.com, or just reach out to your favorite local Xconomy editor.)
+(Feel free to send your story ideas to me at firstname.lastname@example.org, or just reach out to your favorite local Xconomy editor.)

 We’ll be linking to Xperience stories from Xconomy’s regular Facebook, Twitter, and Google+ accounts, so I encourage you to follow us on those networks, if you aren’t already.
 You can also check us out on Pinterest, where we’ll be curating a special set of Xperience pinboards.
 And if you’re a Flipboard user, you can subscribe to the new Xperience magazine.